Joint55internal/super-barnacle/README.md

 # super-barnacle
-Converting text into random letters and save it as txt file
+Convert imput text into random letters and save it as txt file